Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures

 \subsubsection{Quality control}

-In order to ensure the quality of responses, we incorporated multiple attention check questions in the survey.
-In particular, we repeated two of the multiple-choice questions in random locations in the survey and compared the answers with their previous response to the same question.
-Further, we added a fake social platform named ``Cybersocial'' in the question that asked about the usage of different social platforms.
-Monitoring whether the respondents indicate that they have previously used this fake platform or not.
+To ensure the quality of responses, we incorporated multiple attention check questions in the survey.
+In particular, we repeated two of the multiple-choice questions in random locations in the survey and compared the answers with their previous responses.
+Moreover, we added a fake social platform named ``Cybersocial'' in questions that asked about their usage of social platforms to monitor whether they indicate using this platform or not.
 Further, we put two checks to ensure that participants indeed viewed the videos (and gave quality responses)---(i) we noted the view count of our YouTube videos periodically to ensure participant-viewing the videos (the videos were unlisted, thus a small possibility of random users viewing them) (ii) we reached out to participants whose total completion time was less than or very close to the total video-length and asked them to retake the survey.
 Some of them directly mentioned quotes from the video to demonstrate their understanding.